LeRicNet/contigconstructor/README.md

   --bidirectional       Reads in test_file_path will be read in both
                         directions (L to R and R to L).
   --map_mode {wide,deep}
+                        Whether to extend the contig by creating windowed reads, or only map full matches within the query sequence.
   --subsample_n SUBSAMPLE_N
                         Integer number to sample reads from test_file_path.
                         This can help speed up the algorithm.